 My Tasks is a single list of all the tasks that are assigned to you from all of your processes.
 From this screen, users can take actions like submitting, approving, or rejecting items.

 My Items is a list of all the process items that you’ve initiated or submitted.
 Users can view the progress of these items, and also withdraw items from the workflow.

 Below this, you’ll see a list of flows in your organization.
 A flow can be a channel, process, project, or case.
 When you first start your account, the system creates a channel called Everyone that automatically includes everyone in your account.
 Other flows will be added here as you create them.
 If you have many flows, you can click View all flows to open the Explorer and see a full list.

 At the bottom is a button called Create Flow.
 From here, you can create any kind of a new flow including a dataset or list.
 The Kissflow Marketplace has many templates you can choose from to download to your account to get started faster.
 Learn more about creating your own flows here.

-If you click on a process, you’ll see the same My Tasks and My Items that is there in the top of the left navigation.
+If you click on a process, you’ll see the same My Tasks and My Items that is there in the top of the sidebar.
 However, here, it only shows the tasks for this particular process instead of all of them together.
 Users can initiate new items, submit and approve tasks, and check on the items they’ve already submitted.